-On Friday May 1st, I lost everything in a fire.
-The Rodney King Riots arrived in Seattle and my apartment was hit with a Molotov cocktail while I was at the Rock Candy watching the band Red Cross.
-Funny, because I ended up going to the Red Cross for help afterwards.
+On Friday May 1st 1992, I lost everything in an apartment fire.
+The Rodney King Riots where in full force in Seattle and my apartment was hit with a Molotov cocktail while I was at the Rock Candy venue watching the band Red Cross.
+I ended up needing the local Red Cross for help afterwards.
 I lived on Summit and John on Capitol Hill and worked in the salon below my apartment.
 I lost my home, my job and all my art work from childhood drawings to framed work.
 A local punk band called Sore Jackson did a benefit show for me at The Store Room and gave me the proceeds to help me get back on my feet.

 After leaving Seattle in 92 I have raised 2 sons, co-owned and ran several restaurants (with ex-husband Chef), bars, and sold art through our cafe in SW Montana.
 I have relocated to Phoenix Arizona where I continue to paint.